 Wastes must be transported off the Denton campus for disposal within 180 days of the date on the label.
 However, the label does not have to be dated as long as it is not moved out of the original location the waste was generated.

-Fill out this form when you have containers that need to be removed from your area.
-EH&S will also conduct a waste collection event at the end of each semester.
+Submit the appropriate Waste Pickup Request Form when you have containers that need to be removed from your area.
+EH&S also conducts waste collection events at the end of each semester.
+View step-by-step instructions here.

 Universal Waste is a category of hazardous waste that includes materials that are very common and represent a lower human health risk.
 The regulatory requirements for these materials have been reduced as a result.
 Materials that can be managed as universal waste include:

-- Mercury Containing Lamps (e.g. fluorescent, mercury vapor, sodium vapor, and metal halide);
+- Lamps (e.g. fluorescent, mercury vapor, sodium vapor, and metal halide)

 Containers of universal waste do not have to use the Hazardous/Regulated Waste label above.
-However, the container does need to be dated with the date the first waste was placed in the container, and the phrase "Universal Waste" plus the type of waste (e.g. Universal Waste - Batteries).
+However, the container needs to be dated with the date the first waste was placed in the container and the phrase "Universal Waste" along with the type of waste (e.g., Universal Waste - Batteries).

 Requirements for the management of used oil are as follows: